This post was updated in July 2020.

 We arrived early in the morning at Banaue bus station, where everybody got off the bus and was shuffled into jeepneys.
 Our jeepney took us to Uyami’s Green View Restaurant where we had breakfast and arranged our tour.

-There were many people selling tours walking around the restaurant so for us it not arranging this beforehand worked out fine.
-We teamed up with 4 French travelers to arrange a good group deal and after packing everything we needed into our day pack we were off for a three-day hike through the famous rice terraces of Banaue, Cambulo and Batad!
+There were many people selling tours walking around the restaurant so for us, not arranging a hiking tour beforehand worked out fine.
+We teamed up with four French travelers to arrange a good group deal and after packing everything we needed into our day pack we were off for a three-day hike through the famous rice terraces of Banaue, Cambulo, and Batad!

 We spent day 2-4 of our Philippines 3 weeks itinerary hiking through the rice terraces, which was absolutely amazing!
 I had never seen anything like it before in my life, and we were very lucky with the weather and our fun group.

 You read all the nitty-gritty details of our Banaue and Batad rice terrace hike here.

 Important: there is no ATM in Banaue (or Cambulo or Batad).
 Make sure you bring enough cash to pay for all your expenses during your time in the rice terraces!

 The bus from Banaue to Manila left at 7 pm and was pretty much the same as the way there.
 We arrived at the Ohayami bus terminal in the middle of the night (around 4 am) and took a cab to the airport.